alanrogers/eghop/src/suggested.md

       of gorillas, chimpanzees, Old World monkeys, and modern humans.
 We show that gorilla and chimpanzee microbiomes fluctuate with seasonal rainfall patterns and frugivory."

-1. [Fernandes et al. 2020][fernandes20:nee] The spread of steppe and Iranian-related ancestry in the islands of the western Mediterranean.

-  * "We generated genome-wide ancient-DNA data from the Balearic Islands, Sicily and Sardinia, increasing the number of individuals with reported data from 5 to 66.
-The oldest individual from the Balearic Islands (~2400 bc) carried ancestry from steppe pastoralists that probably derived from west-to-east migration from Iberia, although two later Balearic individuals had less ancestry from steppe pastoralists.
-In Sicily, steppe pastoralist ancestry arrived by ~2200 bc. ...
-Major immigration into Sardinia began in the first millennium bc and, at present, no more than 56–62% of Sardinian ancestry is from its first farmers.
-This value is lower than previous estimates, highlighting that Sardinia, similar to every other region in Europe, has been a stage for major movement and mixtures of people."

-1. [Sinding et al. 2020.][sinding20:s] Arctic-adapted dogs emerged at the Pleistocene-Holocene transition.

-    * "This analysis indicates that sled dogs represent an ancient lineage going back at least 9500 years and that wolves bred with the ancestors of sled dogs and precontact American dogs.
-However, gene flow between sled dogs and wolves likely stopped before ∼9500 years ago."

 [betti20:n]:
 https://www.nature.com/articles/s41562-020-0897-7